luugiathuy/luugiathuy.github.io/_posts/2014-11-08-setup-nginx-puma-on-ubuntu.md

 layout: post
 title: Setup nginx and puma for Rails apps on Ubuntu
 description:
-  A step by step guide how to configure nginx and puma for Rails apps on Ubuntu.
+  A step by step guide how to configure nginx and puma to deploy Rails application on Ubuntu server.
 categories:
 - Rails
 tags: